leroyjvargis/adseekr-ui/README.md

 If you want to change the API URL to a local server, simply edit src/environments/environment.ts and change baseUrl to the local server's URL (eg. localhost:3000/api)

+Note: Push to repo can only be done if linting is successful.
 <!-- ROADMAP -->
 ## Roadmap